spacehuhn/wifi_ducky/README.md

 **For an easy start, better debugging, further development or if you just wanna test this project, I recommend using a Nodemcu + an Arduino Leonardo:**
 ![nodemcu with a leonardo as wifi duck](https://raw.githubusercontent.com/spacehuhn/wifi_ducky/master/images/leonardo_duck_1.jpg?token=ADphfDSfckXAOk0YT9_A8DZ2RSEUjSxFks5Y3i6qwA%3D%3D)
-This is easy to setup, you don't need any soldering skills and you can stille use both the NodeMCU and the Arduino for other cool projects.
+This is easy to setup, you don't need any soldering skills and you can still use both the NodeMCU and the Arduino for other cool projects.

 But now let's get started!